I’m Having Difficulty Managing My Payments and Need Help

 - Update your contact information to be sure we can reach you about your account if needed

-If you’re worried that your payment won’t fit in your budget, select Update My Situation.
-Nelnet will present you with repayment options suited to your needs, including income-driven repayment plans like the new Saving on a Valuable Education (SAVE) Plan.
-It’s important that you act now so you’ve made the switch in plans before repayment begins.
+If you’re worried your payment doesn’t fit in your budget, select Update My Situation.
+Nelnet will present you with repayment options suited to your needs, including income-driven repayment plans like the Saving on a Valuable Education (SAVE) Plan.

 You can apply for income-driven repayment plans quickly and conveniently at StudentAid.gov/idr or, if you prefer, on Nelnet.com.